Akram6Trimech9/LeaderElectionAlgorithmTp/README.md

 # LeaderElectionAlgorithmTp

 1 - Mvn install
-2 - Run as a spring project
+2 - Run it  as a spring project